RishiGupta12/SerialPundit/README.md

 It is powerfully configurable for both poll and event driven application designs be it low volume low frequency data or high volume high frequency data.

+It eliminates the complexities of serial port programming for different operating systems, allowing engineers to concentrate on their application logic.

 ##Features
 MODERN
 - Notification on USB Hotplug, calls listener whenever a USB-UART IC is added/removed.